Yarra Valley

 Yarra Valley shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

 The area's university qualification rate is 16.5%, significantly lower than Greater Melbourne's average of 37.0%.
 This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common university qualifications in the area at 11.1%, followed by postgraduate qualifications (2.7%) and graduate diplomas (2.7%).
-Vocational credentials are prevalent among residents aged 15 and above, with 44.1% holding such qualifications, including advanced diplomas (11.9%) and certificates (32.2%).
+Bachelor degrees are the most common, at 11.1%, followed by postgraduate qualifications (2.7%) and graduate diplomas (2.7%).
+Trade and technical skills are prevalent, with 44.1% of residents aged 15+ holding vocational credentials – advanced diplomas (11.9%) and certificates (32.2%).

 Educational participation is high, with 28.2% of residents currently enrolled in formal education.
 This includes primary education (10.5%), secondary education (8.6%), and tertiary education (2.8%).